Complexes from Complexes: Finite Element Complexes in Three Dimensions: Preliminary

-Extension of the BGG procedure to construct finite element complexes is non-trivial.
-One difficulty is to construct finite element de Rham complexes with variable smoothness which we have done in~\cite{Chen;Huang:2022FEMcomplex3D} and will recall the details in Section 2.
-Another difficulty hidden in the diagram~\eqref{eq:3DBGG} will be visible if we change the Sobolev space $H^s$ to the domain space $H(\grad), H(\curl)$, or $H(\div)$ in the following diagram
+Applying the BGG methodology to finite element complexes is a challenging task.
+A significant difficulty lies in constructing finite element de Rham complexes with different degrees of smoothness.
+We have successfully addressed this challenge, as detailed in~\cite{Chen;Huang:2022FEMcomplex3D}, and will revisit the specific techniques in Section \ref{sec:femderhamcomplex}.

+Another intricate difficulty that arises from the diagram~\eqref{eq:3DBGG} becomes evident when we shift from the Sobolev space $H^s$ to the domain spaces $H(\grad)$, $H(\curl)$, or $H(\div)$ within the diagram: